MohanVashist1/notes/cscc46/CSCC46 Lectures.md

 **Weakly connected directed graphs** is connected if we disregard the edge directions

+What does the Web look like?
+The web looks like a directed graph

 $In(v) = \{ w | w \text{ can reach } v \}$

 $Out(v) = \{ v | w \text{ can reach } v \}$